 With Shipito as your go-to partner, customers can confidently shop and ship.
 Sign up today and start reaching your international shipping goals!

-If you have any further questions regarding duties, taxes, or customs declarations, please contact us via our live chat, email us at email@example.com, or call us at +1 (310) 349-1182.
+If you have any further questions regarding duties, taxes, or customs declarations, please contact us via our live chat, email us at firstname.lastname@example.org, fill out the form, or call us at +1 (310) 349-1182.